Matthias Schuke

-Matthias Schuke (born 7 July 1955) is a German organ builder.
+Matthias Schuke (7 July 1955 – November 2025) was a German organ builder.

 Career

-Born in Potsdam, Schuke is the son of the organ builder Hans-Joachim Schuke.
+Born in Potsdam, Schuke was the son of the organ builder Hans-Joachim Schuke.
 He attended the "Polytechnische Oberschule 24", now the Eisenhardtschule Potsdam, from 1962 and graduated with a high school diploma.
 From September 1972 to June 1974, he trained as a cabinetmaker at the Richard Praetsch carpentry workshop in Babelsberg.

 In 1974, he began training as an organ builder in the "Volkseigener Betrieb" Potsdamer Schuke Orgelbau, went through the wood workshop, tin workshop, restoration and voicing departments and completed his training in 1977.
 During this time, Matthias Schuke also completed his Abitur at evening school.
 From 1977 to 1985 he worked mainly in the field and in voicing.
 In 1985, he began his training as a master organ builder.
 In 1988 he passed the master craftsman's examination.
-His masterpiece, a 4-register chest organ, stands today in the Erlöserkirche Potsdam.
+His masterpiece, a 4-register chest organ, stands today in the Church of the Redeemer (Erlöserkirche) in Potsdam.